A special case of a conjecture of Hellerstein, Shen and Williamson: Continuation of the proof in the transcendental case

 It then follows in view of (\ref{C1}) that $\log^+ | \phi_2(z) | \leq 3 \log |z| $ as $z \to \infty$ in the same sector.
-Since $\delta$ may be chosen arbitrarily small, an application of the Phragm\'en-Lindel\"of principle now shows that $\phi_2$ is a rational function, so that $f_2$ has finite order and so has~$f$.
+Since $\delta$ may be chosen arbitrarily small, an application of the Phragm\'en-Lindel\"of principle now shows that $\phi_2$ is a rational function, so that $f_2$ has finite order \cite{BEL} and so has~$f$.

 The next step is to show that $f$ and $f''$ have, with finitely many exceptions, the same zeros.
 Since $f''/f$ has no zeros, and all but finitely many zeros of $f$ are simple, it suffices to show that all but finitely many zeros of $f$ are zeros of $f''$.
 Suppose then that $x_1 , x_2 , x_3 \in \R$ are zeros of $f$ but not of $f''$, such that $x_1 < x_2 < x_3$, while $|x_1| $ and $|x_3|$ are large and $x_1 x_3 > 0$.
-Thus $x_2$ is a zero of $F'$ and lies on the boundary of a component of $A$ of $W^-$.
-Then it is possible to move along the real axis, away from $x_2$, while remaining on $\partial A$: this is because $x_2$ is a simple zero of $F'$.
-Since $f$ cannot have a pole on $\partial A$ it follows that continuing along $\R$ in the same direction until the first encounter with a pole or zero of $f$ gives rise to a closed interval $I \subseteq \partial A$, its endpoints being zeros of $f$.
+Thus $x_2$ is a simple zero of $F'$ and lies on the boundary of a component of $A$ of $W^-$.
+Hence it is possible to move along the real axis, away from $x_2$, while remaining on $\partial A$.
+Since $f$ cannot have a pole on $\partial A$, by Lemma \ref{lemww7}, it follows that continuing along $\R$ in the same direction until the first encounter with a pole or zero of $f$ gives rise to a closed interval $I \subseteq \partial A$, its endpoints being zeros of $f$.
 This interval $I$ must then contain a zero of $f'/f$, a contradiction.

 Since $f'/f$ has finitely many zeros and all but finitely many zeros of $f$ are simple, it now follows that the function